Pkcs11Interop/pkcs11-logger/README.md

 ## Overview

-PKCS#11 is cryptography standard originally published by RSA Laboratories that defines ANSI C API (called cryptoki) to access smart cards and other types of cryptographic hardware.
-Standard is currently being maintained and developed by the OASIS PKCS 11 Technical Committee.
+PKCS#11 is cryptography standard maintained by the OASIS PKCS 11 Technical Committee (originally published by RSA Laboratories) that defines ANSI C API to access smart cards and other types of cryptographic hardware.

 Library implementing PKCS#11 interface is usually used in the following scenario: